-- Corner Gas: The page image comes from the appropriately titled season 5 episode "Wash Me", Wanda, as part of her awkward flirting with the milk delivery man she has a crush on, writes "Wash Me" on the side of Hank's dirty truck.
+- Corner Gas: In the episode "Wash Me", Wanda, as part of her awkward flirting with the milk delivery man she has a crush on, writes "Wash Me" on the side of Hank's dirty truck to be funny.
 Hank takes umbrage at this, as he uses his truck as an improvised notepad, and the graffiti attracts the attention of some overeager kids running a carwash.

 - Discussed in the episode "Helpless" of Buffy the Vampire Slayer.
 Giles is quizzing Buffy on various crystals and their mystical properties, and that amethyst is used for "cleansing one's aura."
 Buffy snarks "Okay, so how do you know if one's aura is dirty?
 Does somebody come by with a finger and write "Wash Me" on it?"

 - Last Man Standing: In the episode "Quarterback Boyfriend", Kyle suggests writing "wash Me" on the back window of Mandy's exes truck, as a way of getting revenge.

 - Early on in Life Is Strange, you can write "I'm so dirty" + a smiley face on the window of a camper van that belongs to Frank Bowers as an optional photo, resulting in the page quote.
 If you do so, the graffiti will be there for the rest of the game.

 - In the Hidden Object Game Mystery Case Files: Prime Suspects, the words "Wash Me" are written in the dirt in the upper-right corner of Millie the Milliner's front window.